Skip to content

 Kat, who is a graphic designer and owner of Two Crows Creative, is not someone who settles for ordinary.
 Together, we designed a black diamond engagement ring in a hexagon-shaped rose gold setting and a white gold double band.

 “As a graphic designer I love and appreciate the design process.
-I knew I wanted something different that was a combined engagement and wedding ring, and wasn’t something I would be able to find in a store.
+I knew I wanted something different that was a combined engagement and wedding ring and wasn’t something I would be able to find in a store.
 Having my ring custom made and working with an amazing jewellery designer like Fairina allowed me to get exactly what I wanted within my budget.”

-Las Vegas destination wedding
+Vegas destination wedding photography

 Need a ring?

 Micro wedding or not, we’d be happy to help.
 Best of all, it’s usually a fun, easy and stress-free process.
-Because if you don’t want the stress of a big white wedding, why should the ring design process be any different?
+Because if you don’t want the hassle of a big white wedding, why should the ring design process be any different?

 Book a call or send an email to start the conversation about your very own bespoke wedding and engagement rings.